modoboa/modoboa/doc/upgrade.rst

 ===================

 .. note::
-   You don't need to perform these actions if you installed modoboa after 2.0.5.
+   You don't need to perform these actions if you use the installer to upgrade your instance.

 New admin interface won't update by itself.
-To fix this, run the following commands (you need to perform this only one time):
+Run the following commands to update it:

 .. sourcecode:: bash

    > sudo -u <modoboa_user> -i bash
    > cd <modoboa_instance_dir>
+   > cp frontend/config.json ./
    > rm -rf frontend
-   > ln -s <virtuenv_path>/lib/pythonX.X/site-packages/modoboa/frontend_dist/ frontend/
+   > cp -R <virtuenv_path>/lib/pythonX.X/site-packages/modoboa/frontend_dist/ frontend/
+   > cp ./config.json frontend/config.json

 Extensions
 **********